jdesbonnet/AliceVision_Ubuntu/README.md

 # AliceVision_Ubuntu

 A how-to for building AliceVision photogrammetry software on Ubuntu 18.04.
 These instructures were compiled on 3 June 2019.
 Future changes to the Git code repositories used by AliceVision may break these instructions.
-Feedback welcome via the GitHub issue tracker.
+Feedback is welcome via the GitHub issue tracker.

 Hardware pre-prerequisites: an Nvidia CUDA compatible video card / GPU is required.
 One of the numerical packages (Magma) has a non-optional dependency on this.
 If you don't have this graphics card you are currently out of luck: there is no CPU fall back that I'm aware of.

 These instructions were based on many hours of trial-and-error on a working Ubuntu 18.04 distribution kitted with a modest Nvidia graphics card (GeForce GT 730).
 I'd normally refine these instructions by testing on a clean installation running in a virtual machine, but because of the CUDA dependency this is not possible.

 ![meshroom screenshot](./meshroom_screenshot.jpg)